 Some of the most common reasons for suspension or debarment can include:

 (3) Evidence of Crimes; and

 Debarment / Suspension Process

-At the start of the process, the government will issue a show cause letter requiring a contractor to demonstrate why they should not be suspended or debarred.
-These proceedings are fast paced and individual government contractors must respond in order to avoid a negative outcome.
+At the start of the debarment response process, the government will issue a show cause letter requiring a contractor to demonstrate why they should not be suspended or debarred.
+These proceedings are fast paced and individual government contractors must respond in order to avoid a potential negative outcome.

-A debarment or suspension proceeding is not altogether that different than a security clearance proceeding and those issues often intermix.
-The government will generally provide a show cause letter to the individual under the FAR, give them an initial chance to respond to the allegations, along with a memorandum in support of proposed debarment.
-If the matter proceeds, the individual contractor will have to respond to a Notice of Proposed Debarment from the government.
+A debarment or suspension proceeding is not altogether that different than a security clearance proceeding and those issues can often intermix.
+The government will generally provide a show cause letter to the individual under the FAR and provide them with an initial chance to respond to the allegations, along with a memorandum in support of the proposed debarment.
+If the matter proceeds, the individual contractor will have to respond to a notice of proposed debarment from government contracts.

-In responding to a Notice of Proposed Debarment, it is important to fully address all allegations of impropriety, through counsel.
+In responding to a notice of proposed debarment, it is important to fully address all allegations of impropriety, through counsel.
 We find it helpful to submit letters of support on behalf of the individual, awards, commendations and other materials which demonstrate the character and integrity of the individual.
-Additionally, cooperation in related investigations, completion of ethics training in a relevant area, acceptance of responsibility and other mitigating arguments should be made to the Debarring Official in an effort to defend an individual government contractor.
+Additionally, cooperation in related investigations, the completion of ethics training in a relevant area, acceptance of responsibility and other mitigating arguments should be made to the Debarring Official in an effort to defend an individual government contractor.